ianstormtaylor/slate/docs/reference/slate/schema.md

 }
 ```

-Slate schemas are built up of a set of validation rules.
+Slate schemas are built using a set of validation rules.
 Each of the properties will validate certain pieces of the document based on the properties it defines.

 ### `data`